tjmpromos/site-policies/privacy-policy.md

 ## 13. HOW CAN YOU CONTACT US ABOUT THIS NOTICE?

-If you have questions or comments about this notice, you may email us at privacy@ tjmpromos.com or contact us by post at:
+If you have questions or comments about this notice, you may email us at privacy@tjmpromos.com or contact us by post at:

 TJM Promos, Inc.